menu

 Hiller is very much a car-oriented town.
 This is because the population of Hiller isn't large enough or dense enough to support an extensive public transit system.
 It has a lot of rural roads, and the distance between houses can be quite large, which together tends to discourage walking and bicycling to work.
 100.00% of residents commute to work in their own car (and the drive is typically to a job out of town).
 People also tend to drive out of town for other services as well, such as shopping, doctors appointments, and more.

-Hiller is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Hiller does not have a public transit system used by locals to get to and from work.

 The per capita income in Hiller in 2022 was $38,778, which is upper middle income relative to Pennsylvania and the nation.
 This equates to an annual income of $155,112 for a family of four.
 However, Hiller contains both very wealthy and poor people as well.